syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 - The default keys are not available in the terminal

-- Handle buffers killed/files closed when resuming a search

 - Make searching work in comments, too? (-> `parse-sexp-ignore-comments').
 Related: should the pattern `symbol' also match strings that contain matches for a symbol so